 Also, it’s important to understand how to listen to current narratives and accurately report the full spectrum of a conversation to aid our clients’ content strategy.
 By thoroughly testing and evaluating dozens of software tools to improve our approach in collecting news media and creating custom solutions for our government partners, Barbaricum provides a constant level of introspection to make sure we capture the most relevant and timely information on a daily basis.

 We know that missing a news story can have immediate impacts on the ability of the communications office to achieve its established goals.
-This is especially critical in the era where we are determining the balance of openness and privacy on social platforms.
+This is especially critical in an era when we are determining the balance of openness and privacy on social platforms.
 To cite a recent example, the controversy over Facebook and its privacy settings directly impacted our processes for social media listening.
 The news of Cambridge Analytica and the possible misuse of personal data led Facebook to further restrict search results and content that can be aggregated.
 In response, our team of analysts are evaluating social listening tools constantly and then altering our methods used to achieve a full view of a narrative’s landscape.
 Through this, we continue to provide our clients with comprehensive and timely analysis from all social media platforms.

 Because our company culture is customer-focused, we value gaining lessons learned that better support our clients’ efforts.
 Our media analysis department understands that proactive efforts improve certain processes and can land significant results with increased efficacy.
 With that increased efficacy, one could offer additional—or improve the quality of—support.
 This increased efficiency, when achieved, can even result in real cost savings for the end user, something I think many customers can get behind.